Menu

 Shutterstock.com

-You will be happy to find that it bears the advantages of being relatively quiet, with a suburban feel while still offering all the amenities of a big city.
+You will be happy to find that it bears the advantages of being relatively quiet, with a suburban feel while still offering all the convenience of a big city.
 The city's streets are lined with international merchants and restaurants.
 Mega malls and supermarkets are plentiful, as are the traditional markets (souks).
 All the while, the seaside Corniche is beautifully maintained, and family parks are scattered throughout the city.

 The nice thing about Khobar is that you can find suitable accommodation at almost any price.

-Buy or rent in Khobar?
+Buy or rent accommodation in Khobar?

 While Khobar is quite a popular city with expats, buying property here is not common among expats.
 There are several reasons for that.